Black Loyalist: Postwar treatment

 When peace negotiations began after the siege of Yorktown, a primary issue of debate was the fate of Black British soldiers.
-Loyalists who remained in the United States wanted Black soldiers returned so their chances of receiving reparations for damaged property would be increased, but British military leaders fully intended to keep the promise of freedom made to Black soldiers despite the anger of the Americans.
+Loyalists who remained in the United States wanted Black soldiers returned so their chances of receiving reparations for the damaged property would be increased, but British military leaders fully intended to keep the promise of freedom made to Black soldiers despite the anger of the Americans.

-In the chaos as the British evacuated Loyalist refugees, particularly from New York and Charleston, many American slave owners attempted to recapture their former slaves.
-Some would capture any Black, including those born free before the war, and sell them into slavery.
-The U.S. Congress ordered George Washington to retrieve any American property, including slaves, from the British, as stipulated by the Treaty of Paris of 1783.
+In the chaos as the British evacuated Loyalist refugees, mainly from New York and Charleston, American enslavers attempted to enslave and re-enslave many people.
+Some would kidnap any Black person, including those born free before the war, and enslave them.
+The U.S. Congress ordered George Washington to retrieve any American property, including enslaved people, from the British, as stipulated by the Treaty of Paris of 1783.

-Since Sir Guy Carleton intended to honor the promise of freedom, the British proposed a compromise that would compensate slave owners and provide certificates of freedom and the right to be evacuated to one of the British colonies to any Black person who could prove his service or status.
+Since Lieutenant General Guy Carleton intended to honor the promise of freedom, the British proposed a compromise that would compensate enslavers and provide certificates of freedom and the right to be evacuated to one of the British colonies to any Black person who could prove his service or status.
 The British transported more than 3,000 Black Loyalists to Nova Scotia, the greatest number of people of African descent to arrive there at any one time.
 One of their settlements, Birchtown, Nova Scotia was the largest free African community in North America for the first few years of its existence.